-Welcome, Temple faculty and students, to the 2013 spring semester.
+Welcome, Temple faculty and students, to the 2013 fall semester.

 Each year technology brings more options for teaching and learning as well as resources that make it easier to share ideas and collaborate.
 The choices can be a bit overwhelming and it’s not always easy to decide on which options to use.

 To take a closer look, let’s explore a number of tools available in Blackboard for faculty teaching at Temple.
 These tools are supported by Computer Services and can be used to enhance traditional face-to-face, distance education, and blended classes.